massiltag/infocovid/README.md

 ### What's here ? ###

 This is our development project.
-Supervised by Maxime Lhoumeau in Paris I PanthÃ©on Sorbonne University.
+Supervised by Maxime Lhoumeau in Paris I Panthéon Sorbonne University.

+### Authors ###
+* Nelly UNG
+* Massil TAGUEMOUT
+* William DAI
+* Sarah MEZIANE